chrysn/resource-directory-replication/draft-amsuess-core-rd-replication.md

 Clients that use the lookup interface
 (especially RD-aware proxies)
-are free to treat that record and its corresponding resource records as fresh until after the difference of lt and lt-age seconds have passed since the endpoint lookup result was obtained, especially if the origin server has become unavailable.
+are free to treat that record and its corresponding resource records as fresh until after lt-remaining seconds have passed since the endpoint lookup result was obtained, especially if the origin server has become unavailable.